 - Education and help with technique on exercises that help your muscles stretch farther

-- Flexibility training that helps prevent cramps, stiffness, and injuries, and can give you a wider range of motion
+- Flexibility training helps prevent cramps, stiffness, and injuries, and can give you a wider range of motion

 - Correction of muscle imbalances through flexibility and strength training